MillionConcepts/ce-mrm-processing/primary_bundle_documentation.md

 the “tbmod” products.
 Our “datminus” maps are produced by subtracting the values in these maps from the TEMP maps in the “temp” products.

+(The slope and azimuth maps are available from the PDS LOLA node and are referenced in the "tbmod" product labels.
+The albedo and h-parameter maps are, respectively, wac_hapke_604nm_70N70S_64ppd.fits and hpar_global_128ppd.fits, and are both included in this bundle's miscellaneous collection.)

 # Bibliography